speakeztech/mlir-tutorial/docs/tutorials/01-getting-started.md

 - Reading TableGen documentation to understand syntax
 - Reading test files to see how features are used

 This is normal.
 MLIR is a large framework with many abstractions.
-The investment pays off—once you understand the patterns, development accelerates.
+The investment pays off, once you understand the patterns, development accelerates.
 But the initial learning curve is steep.

 ### My Workflow (Real Example)